jamesrowen/vrony/README.md

 1. Install [Processing 3](https://processing.org/download/).
 2. Download or clone this repository.
-3. Find the `/lib/mesh` folder in this project and move it into Processing's libraries folder (on Mac the default location is `~/Documents/Processing/libraries`).
+3. Move the `/lib/mesh` folder in this project into Processing's libraries folder (on Mac the default location is `~/Documents/Processing/libraries`).
 If you have Processing open, quit and restart it.
 4. Open any of the `.pde` files in this project in Processing to load the sketch.
 5. Press play!